oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/introduction/architecture.md

 {{< img "Inside a container" "images/inside-a-container.png" >}}

 The Domain specifies a container image, defaulting to `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.
 All containers running WebLogic Server use this same image.
 Depending on the use case, this image could contain the WebLogic Server product binaries or also include the domain directory.
-For detailed information about domain images, see [WebLogic Server images]({{< relref "/userguide/base-images/_index.md" >}}).
+For detailed information about domain images, see [WebLogic images]({{< relref "/userguide/base-images/_index.md" >}}).

+{{% notice warning %}}
+The default image is a General Availability image.
+GA images are suitable for demonstration and development purposes _only_ where the environments are not available from the public Internet; they are **not acceptable for production use**.
+In production, you should always use CPU (patched) images from [OCR]({{< relref "/userguide/base-images/ocr-images.md" >}}) or create your images using the [WebLogic Image Tool]({{< relref "/userguide/base-images/custom-images#create-a-custom-base-image" >}}) (WIT) with the `--recommendedPatches` option.
+For more guidance, see [Apply the Latest Patches and Updates](https://www.oracle.com/pls/topic/lookup?ctx=en/middleware/standalone/weblogic-server/14.1.1.0&id=LOCKD-GUID-2DA84185-46BA-4D7A-80D2-9D577A4E8DE2) in _Securing a Production Environment for Oracle WebLogic Server_.
+{{% /notice %}}

 {{% notice note %}}
 During a rolling event caused by a change to the Domain's `image` field, containers will be using a mix of the updated value of the `image` field and its previous value.
 {{% /notice %}}